Electrostatics/electrostatics.github.io/docs/installation.md

   <h5>Attention Windows Users</h5>
   <p>If you are using APBS on a Windows system, you may not want to install it in a directory with spaces in the path name (e.g., C:\Program Files\) as this can cause problems with some visualization programs. </p>
 </div>

-For all platforms besides Windows, APBS binaries are provided in compressed tar format (*.tgz).
-On most systems, the binaries can be unarchived by simply double-clicking or opening the archive.
-This can also be accomplished on the command line by

-{% highlight bash %}
-gzip -dc apbs-#.#.#-XYZ.tgz | tar xvf -
-{% endhighlight %}

-where XYZ is the particular architecture of the binary you downloaded and #.#.# is the version number.
-Note that this will expand into a directory called apbs-#.#.#-XYZ.
-The contents of this directory can be placed anywhere on your system that you prefer (and have access to) and follow the structure: